anzory/vscode-gppl-support/README.md

-# Full SolidCAM GPP Language support for VSCode (formatting, highlighting and more...)
+# GPPL Support for VSCode

-This extension provides Full GPPL language support for VSCode: highlighting, formatting, autocomplete, code snippets, sidebar with procedures tree view & sorting capability.
+Enhance your SolidCAM postprocessor development with full GPPL language support in Visual Studio Code.
+Enjoy syntax highlighting, code formatting, autocompletion, snippets, and a handy procedures tree view with sorting — all in one extension!

 ## Features

-- Syntax highlighting with customization capability from `settings.json` file
+- **Syntax Highlighting**: Fully customizable via `settings.json`.
-- Simple Document Formatting functionality
+- **Code Formatting**: Simple and reliable document formatting.
-- Procedure tree panel with navigation and sorting capability and auto-refresh the tree
+- **Procedures Tree Panel**: Navigate, sort, and auto-refresh your procedure tree.
-- `Go to Definition` functionality for procedures and variables
+- **Go to Definition**: Jump to definitions of procedures and variables with ease.
-- `Go to References` functionality for procedures and user variables
+- **Find All References**: Locate all references to procedures and user variables.
-- Auto-complete & auto-indentation code
+- **Autocompletion**: Smart auto-complete and auto-indentation for faster coding.
-- Shown hints when hovering
+- **Hover Hints**: Get helpful hints by hovering over code elements.
-- New auto-complete code functionality: just highlight the variable name and type the name of function - the variable will be wrapped in the function automatically
+- **Function Wrapping**: Highlight a variable, type a function name, and watch it wrap automatically.
-- internationalization support for `Completion`
+- **Internationalization**: Multi-language support for autocompletion.
-- Full compatibility with `SolidCAM debugger`
+- **SolidCAM Integration**: Seamless compatibility with the SolidCAM debugger.

 ---

-New auto-complete code functionality:
+**Autocompletion**:

 ![New auto-complete code functionality](https://github.com/anzory/vscode-gppl-support/blob/master/images/screens/auto-complete-functionality.gif?raw=true)

 ---

-Sidebar with procedures tree view & sorting capability:
+**Procedures Tree Panel**:

 ![Sidebar with procedure tree view](https://github.com/anzory/vscode-gppl-support/blob/master/images/screens/tree-sort.gif?raw=true)

 ---

-`Go To Definition` and `Go To References` functionality for procedures:
+**Go to Definition** and **Find All References**:

 (by `Ctrl+Click`, or `RightClick -> Go to Definition`, or `F12`)